vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 Note that we can specify how Apollo should be updating the local cache after the mutation in the same way as before using `updateQueries`.

-## Relay vs Apollo - Realtime updates with subscriptions
+## Realtime updates with subscriptions

 GraphQL offers the ability for clients to [subscribe](http://graphql.org/blog/subscriptions-in-graphql-and-relay/) to changes that are caused by mutations in a GraphQL backend.
 This allows the client to implement realtime functionality in an application and always keep the UI up to date with the current server-side state.